anuj-pisal/Medicure-pharma-website/README.md

 # 💊 Medicure Pharma Website

-Medicure is a responsive and user-friendly pharmacy web application developed to streamline online medical services.
-It includes features for browsing medicines, managing a cart, placing orders, and handling administrative tasks.
+**Medicure** is a responsive and user-friendly pharmacy web application designed to streamline online medical services.
+It includes features for browsing medicines, managing a cart, placing orders, and handling administrative tasks for users and admins.

 ---